Yo-kai Watch: Other associated games

-On June 27, 2018, Level-5 and GungHo Online Entertainment announced the release of Yo-kai Watch World, in a special live stream on that day.
-(Before the same-day release of the game, it was teased online as a "game that will shock the world", as stated from Level-5.)
-Said to compete with Pokémon Go, it featured many new gameplay mechanics, as well as the battle sequences being similar to the original 3DS games.
-Currently, it is only able to work within Japan, as other locations do not mostly work outside of Japan.
-Service for Yo-kai Watch World was discontinued on December 23rd, 2022.
+On June 27, 2018, Level-5 and GungHo Online Entertainment announced in a special live stream the release of Yo-kai Watch World.
+Before the same-day release of the game, Level-5 teased it online as a "game that will shock the world".
+Said to compete with Pokémon Go, it featured new gameplay mechanics as well as battle sequences similar to the original 3DS games.
+The game was only playable in Japan, and service for Yo-kai Watch World was discontinued on December 23, 2022.